|Interior Architecture and Furniture Design (full-time)

 The core aim of the programme is the personal development of each individual student into a creative, inquisitive and independent designer.
 We pay close attention to discovering the possibilities and potential of our students, and have designed the programme in such a way that we have achieved a precise balance between the attention given to the concept and to empiricism: abstract thinking versus pragmatic and professional embedding.
 The curriculum focuses on experimentation and research.
 This enables us to encourage the development of an independent inquisitive design attitude that generates unexpected and surprising results and perspectives, and that makes the impossible possible.

 Our didactic principle is learning by doing.
 The development of skills, knowledge and competences is linked to relevant assignments that preferably correspond to professional design practice.
 We strongly emphasise the students’ personal position and the way they approach their identity from a professional perspective.
 We attach great value to the development of an individual approach and work process, and encourage the student to develop an independent mind-set, a reflective design attitude and empathic ability.
 In our view, the designer with the title Bachelor of Design represents an all-round designer with an entirely personal approach.
 He is a good observer, and has both strong conceptual and empirical skills.
 He is a designer who approaches every thinkable – spatial – challenge head on.

 In the academic year 2011-2012, the thoroughly renewed curriculum of the bachelor’s programme was introduced.
 The renewal went hand in hand with the introduction of the Master INSIDE.
-The implementation of the renewal in the fourth year takes place in 2014-2015.
-In 2015 the first students will graduate from the new bachelor’s curriculum.
+The implementation of the renewal in the fourth year took place in 2014-2015.
+In 2015 the first students graduated from the new bachelor’s curriculum.